guysqr/ha-wordpress-aws/README.md

 zip --symlinks -r wordpress_ha_on_aws.zip . --exclude=*.git* --exclude=*.md --exclude=*cf-templates* --exclude=.DS_Store
 ```

 This will write a zip archive you can upload directly via the EB console.
-Note that it retains the symlink - this is necessary to map the EFS to the location EB will run your app from.
+Note that it includes the symlink in the archive - this is necessary to map the EFS to the location EB will run your app from.

+**NOTE:** Windows Zip will probably not work to achieve this step.
+Please use the [Linux subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+If you see an error in Elastic Beanstalk that says "Following services are not running: proxy", it's because your zip file is missing the symlink, which means the app server won't be able to find the app code.

 ### Configure the Database